 Many murders have been the result of a love affair gone wrong — people hiding big secrets and getting bloody revenge.
 We think of things like jealousy, money, hate and sometimes thrill-chasing when we think about motives for murder.

-On Aug.
-25, Oxygen will premiere a new eight-episode series “Killer Motive,” from the producers of NBC’s Dateline, and hosted by award-winning journalists Stephanie Gosk and Troy Roberts.
+The second season of Oxygen series “Killer Motive,” which will air on Saturday, January 23 at 6/5c on Oxygen, is hosted by award-winning journalist Troy Roberts.
 Each hour-long episode will uncover dark and twisted motives, from vengeance to jealousy to greed that led to gruesome killings.

-Gosk and Roberts will each host four episodes, in which they’ll focus on the reasons why a particular killing occurred and explore how investigators uncovered the motive in order to crack the case.
-From a staged suicide to a family massacre, Gosk and Roberts strive to understand each crime’s motive and to shed light on what drove the killers.
-They conduct on-the-ground inquiries, returning to the crime scenes and sitting down with victims’ friends and family, law enforcement, attorneys, psychologists, and even the killers themselves– to uncover the story of how justice was sought and ultimately attained.
-At the core of their investigative reporting is the pursuit of a deeper understanding of the relationships behind the horrific killings and of the psychology of the people who committed them.
+In the episodes, they’ll focus on the reasons why a particular killing occurred and explore how investigators uncovered the motive in order to crack the case.
+From a staged suicide to a family massacre, Roberts strives to understand each crime’s motive and to shed light on what drove the killers.
+He conducts on-the-ground inquiries, returning to the crime scenes and sitting down with victims’ friends and family, law enforcement, attorneys, psychologists, and even the killers themselves– to uncover the story of how justice was sought and ultimately attained.
+At the core of the investigative reporting is the pursuit of a deeper understanding of the relationships behind the horrific killings and of the psychology of the people who committed them.